sanbornm/modman/README.md

 ## Version Control Systems

-Modman currently supports subversion and git.
+Modman currently supports subversion, mercurial, and git.
 Other VCSs could be used by manually checking out the source code into the proper directory and using the "deploy" command.